Health Needs – Physical & Mental Health

 Are physical & mental health needs considered as SEN and/or Disability?

-Children and young people who have special educational needs (SEN) do not necessarily have a disability.
-Some disabled children and young people do not have special educational needs.
+Children and young people who have Special Educational Needs (SEN) do not necessarily have a disability.
+Some disabled children and young people do not have Special Educational Needs.
 Some children and young people may have physical and mental health needs that do not fit into either.
 Lets have a closer look.

 Section 20 Children and Families Act 2014 defines a child as having Special Educational Needs (SEN) if he or she “has a learning difficulty or disability which calls for special education provision to be made for him or her”